Book Title: Diablo

-I hope you love horses just as much as my friend’s ten-year-old because this week I am reviewing a book.
-The book review of Diablo was requested by its Australian author, Fallacious Rose and it is a children’s story about a naughty horse who wants to take over the world.
+I hope you love horses just as much as my friend’s daughter because this week I am reviewing a children’s book featuring a horse.
+The book review of Diablo was requested by its Australian author, Fallacious Rose.
+It is a children’s story about a naughty horse who wants to take over the world.

 I enjoyed Fallacious Rose book and felt that it caught the right tone of the child protagonist, Kim.
 Kim is a twelve-year-old girl with a horse obsession.
-Unlike Glass and other fantasy and children writers, Rose did not need to build a new and believable world because it was set in the real world.
-So automatically, the story has to be held by how believable the characters are and I personally think Rose succeeds in this.
+Rose did not need to build a new and believable world because it was set in the real world.
+So automatically, the characters must be believable for the story to be strong and I think Rose succeeds in this.

 Kim has never had any look at owning a horse, the first horse she owns is Blackie – a stubborn shetland that refuses to move and so that horse was taken away.
 However, when her mom moves in with Alan, Kim convinces them to buy her another horse.
 The horse is Diablo.